-1878 The original Yankee Doodle Dandy, George M. Cohan (1878-1942) is born on the 3rd of July, not the 4th as family legend says.
-A member of the vaudeville team The Four Cohans with his parents and sister, he soon broke out as a solo star, writer, and producer of such early 20th century hits as American Born, Billie, Dear Old Darling, Little Nellie Kelly, Pigeons and People, The Rise of Rosie O'Reilly, and The Merry Malones.
-His life became the subject of a musical in 1968, George M!, in which he was played by Joel Grey.
+1878 The original Yankee Doodle Dandy, George M. Cohan is born on the 3rd of July, not the 4th as family legend says.
+A member of the vaudeville team The Four Cohans with his parents and sister, he soon breaks out as a solo star, writer, and producer of such early 20th century hits as American Born, Billie, Dear Old Darling, Little Nellie Kelly, Pigeons and People, The Rise of Rosie O'Reilly, and The Merry Malones.
+His life becomes the subject of a musical in 1968, George M!, in which he is played by Joel Grey.
 His statue has stood at the center of Times Square at 46th Street for decades.

 1937 Birthday of British playwright Tom Stoppard, four-time winner of the Tony Award for Best Play: Rosencrantz and Guildenstern Are Dead (1968), Travesties (1976), The Real Thing (1984), and The Coast of Utopia (2007), whose roster of intelligent dramas also includes Arcadia, The Invention of Love, Rock 'n' Roll, and Jumpers.

 1941 Broadway producer Sam H. Harris, a longtime associate of George M. Cohan, dies in New York at age 69.
 Collaborations between the two included Little Johnny Jones and Forty-Five Minutes From Broadway.
 Among Harris' other producing credits was the Pulitzer Prize winning You Can't Take It With You.

 1947 Betty Buckley, who becomes one of Broadway's leading ladies, is born in Texas.
 After making her debut in 1776, Buckley wins the 1983 Tony Award for Featured Actress in a Musical for her turn in Cats.
 Other memorable stage moments include Song and Dance, The Mystery of Edwin Drood, Carrie, Sunset Boulevard, and Triumph of Love.